deufrai/als/content/en/docs/v0.7/user-guide/als-gui/controls/_index.md

 {{% alert title="ℹ️ INFO" color="info" %}}

-- `Align` is enabled on ALS startup
+- `Align` is enabled on every ALS startup
-- The stacking mode is set to `mean` on ALS startup
+- The stacking mode is set to `mean` on every ALS startup
-- The similarity search threshold is remembered when you exit ALS
+- The detection threshold is global and constantly saved
   {{% /alert %}}

 {{% alert title="💡 TIP" color="light" %}}